algolia/instantsearch-ios/doc/src/getting-started.md

 Now that we have our `Table View` setup, we still need to specify what fields from the Algolia response we want to show, as well as the layout of our cells.
 InstantSearch provides both base classes and helper classes in order to achieve this.
 Here, we will look at the easiest and most flexible way: using the base class.

 In your `ViewController` class, replace `UIViewController` with `HitsTableViewController`.
 This class will help you setup a lot of boilerplate code for you.
-Next, in your `viewDidLoad` method and before adding your widgets to InstantSearch, add the following:
+Next, in your `viewDidLoad` method after initializing the view and before adding your widgets to InstantSearch, add the following:

 ```swift
 hitsTableView = tableView